 Silicon vacancy emitters in SiC

 SiC has recently emerged as an exciting new materials platform for nanoscale quantum photonics.
 The silicon vacancy in all the common polytypes of SiC have been shown to be viable spin qubits, even at room temperature.
 Additionally, nanocrystals of SiC are bio-compatible and emit in the telecom window.
-Both of these systems have technological benefits that make them potentially disruptive of the current state of the art materials in solid state quanutm information processing and spin imaging in biological systems.
-In collaboration with Dr. Sam Carter at Navy Research Lab, we are investigating the spectroscopic signature of Si vacancies created via proton irradation with the 2MV Pelletron linear accelerator at USNA.
+Both of these systems have technological benefits that make them potentially disruptive of the current state of the art materials in solid state quantum information processing and spin imaging in biological systems.
+In collaboration with Dr. Sam Carter at Navy Research Lab, we are investigating the spectroscopic signature of Si vacancies created via proton irradiation with the 2MV Pelletron linear accelerator at USNA.
 In parallel, William Heuer at USNA is synthesizing small nanocrystals of SiC that can be investigated either in the liquid crystal system or after proton irradiation, a relatively unexplored area of research.